jostylr/event-when/README.md

 about making it easier to develop the flow of an application.
 If you need something that handles large number of events quickly, this may not be the right library.
 Benchmarking a simple emit can be found in benchmark.js.
-On my MBA mid-2011, it does 5e4 emits in a half a second, 5e5 emits in about 4.5 seconds while the native emitter does 5e5 in about a tenth of a second.

 ### Using